Grace Heritage Site

 The church served as an anchor and stabilizing force in Lincoln until 1942.
 In the early forties, then-Reverend Otis Jasper was encouraged by his church District Superintendent to have the Lincoln Church move to Purcellville where most of the congregation resided.

 In September 1949, Grace Annex United Methodist Episcopal Church (now named the Agape United Methodist Church) broke ground for the new building on A Street in Purcellville and the old stone church in Lincoln was eventually abandoned.
 Although the congregation maintains an active cemetery in Lincoln, the old stone church has been in disrepair and out of use since the early 1950’s.
-The old church is owned by the trustees of the Friends of Grace Multicultural Center, which includes trustees of the Agape church.
+The old church is owned by the trustees of the Friends of Grace.

 In 2002, the Lincoln Preservation Foundation, along with the then-trustees of the Grace Church, united in an ambitious undertaking: to rescue and restore the abandoned building and tell its story.
 With this goal in mind, the Lincoln Preservation Foundation found itself swept up in a project we originally called "Saving Grace.”
 Today we call it the Grace Heritage Site Project.